 8. Detangle From End to Root

 Detangle your hair from the ends to the roots, not the other way round.
 If you do it the other way round, you will cause an alarming amount of breakage.

 9. Steam With Heat

-Cover with a shower cap and steam for 45 minutes to an hour.
+Cover with a disposable cap and steam for 30 – 45 minutes.
 Steaming with heat opens up the cuticles and allows the deep conditioner to work even better.